prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### λcμ constant

-Compton wavelength.
+Muon Compton wavelength.
 The Compton wavelength is a quantum mechanical property of a particle, defined as the wavelength of a photon whose energy is the same as the rest energy of that particle (based on the mass–energy equivalence).
 The standard Compton wavelength `λ` of a particle of mass `m` is given by `λ=h/(m·c)`.
 Since it is defined here for the muon particle, it depends on the measured value of the muon mass `mμ` by:
 ```rpl
     12 SIG  λcμ='CONVERT(Ⓒh/(Ⓒmμ*Ⓒc);1_nm)'
 ```